CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 Once all senders and users have been provisioned in Okta using the updated structures we can remove network access to the functionapp.
 All communication from senders or the frontend should occur through the auth microservice.

-## Migration of senders and website users ##
+### Implement sender setup API and frontend (tentative) ###
+A proposed API for creating senders entirely within RS is included in the design.
+All configurations needed for senders can be performed from the Okta admin console, so this is not strictly necessary for migration.
+If desired, the implementation of this API and the related frontend can occur in parallel to the other migration tasks.

+# Dev notes #
+These are miscellaneous dev notes that should be considered during the implementation process.

 * Migrate all senders in staging
     * Can existing public/private keys be transferred to Okta, or will all senders have to be fully reonboarded?
     * Do we intend to run both auth systems simultaneously?
         * Document differences between RS auth and proposed Okta auth (endpoints used, etc.)

+* Do sender and user migrations need to be performed simultaneously?

+* Implement profile groups (API > ReportStream API > Claims > sender_name)
+* API changes for new auth flow
+    * Need to decide if cutting over or maintaining both APIs - see analysis in Questions section
+* Should sender groups be stored as Okta groups or solely as profile attributes?
+    * Utilizing groups permits onboarding via Okta admin console, but the group memberships are redundant as it is only the profile attributes that are actively used during the authz process
+    * Storing solely as profile attributes would require the sender management APIs to be built before transition to the auth service can occur
+    * We can change this strategy at any time
+* Create test workflow in staging representative of production environment
+    * Update workflow documentation to create new sender
+* Add auth/submissions endpoints to deployment and CI processes
+    * auth and submissions projects currently ignored
+    * end2end testing for endpoints should be created
+        * Consider how developer environment setup needs to change
+    * Dependabot already hooked, but need to verify configuration and confirm what other integrations are needed (DevOps)
+* Create Okta applications/APIs in production Okta (API, groups)
+    * Consider how to run a test in production
+* Add integration/smoke tests to include end to end test of auth/submissions
+    * New tests alongside existing tests for original report API until it is removed?
+* Migrate internal functions utilizing deprecated authentication
+    * `prime login` uses Okta user login flow; need application user flow to allow machine to machine authentication (CI runners can log in - the ultimate goal should be allowing smoke tests to run without needing a user web login)
+    * Smoke tests against staging additionally rely on an Azure functions key and an authorization key stored in Environment variables
+* Which Azure functions require authorization processes?
 * Users: Process to migrate existing user authorizations
     * Map existing RS scopes to Okta scopes
     * How to restrict users to information related to their organization
-* Do sender and user migrations need to be performed simultaneously?

 ## Other Questions ##